Thinkwise/docs/docs/platform_overview.md

 #### Version control

-The continued development of the model of an application takes place in the SF on a version by version basis.
+The continued development of the model of an application takes place in the Software Factory on a version by version basis.
 By performing a difference analysis between two versions, it is automatically determined what must be modified in the database and business logic.
 The data in the database is retained and will automatically be converted to the new structure.

 #### DTAP

 Usually a DTAP street is used during development.
 DTAP stands for the Development - Test - Acceptance - Production process of which every version must pass through.
-By working in versions the Thinkwise Platform is extremely suitable for this.
+By working in versions and utilizing *Runtime configurations*, the Thinkwise Platform is extremely suitable for this.

 #### Working in teams